-The supervisor shall promptly submit to the attorney general and auditor-genera any record, as allowed by law, in the supervisor's custody or control, evidencing the improper governmental conduct or crime.
-A supervisor who knowingly fails to make a report as required by this section is guilty of a Class-6 felony 1 misdemeanor.
-A supervisor who knowingly and intentionally fails to submit a record as required by this section is guilty of a Class-6 felony 1 misdemeanor.
+The supervisor shall promptly submit to the attorney general and auditor-general any record, as allowed by law, in the supervisor's custody or control, evidencing the improper governmental conduct or crime.
+A supervisor who knowingly fails to make a report as required by this section is guilty of a Class 6 felony.
+A supervisor who knowingly and intentionally fails to submit a record as required by this section is guilty of a Class 6 felony.
 Section 4.
 That a NEW SECTION be added to chapter 3-6C: A supervisor who must submit a required report pursuant to section 3 of this Act shall prepare the required report in a form prescribed by the attorney general.
 The reporter shall cooperate with any investigation or inquiry initiated in response to the filing of the required report.
 Nothing in this section may be construed to prohibit the reporter from filing a complaint pursuant to § 3-24-4.
 Section 5.
-That a NEW SECTION be added to chapter 3-6C: Each state agency shall adopt a written policy on reporting improper governmenta conduct and crime and submitting records evidencing the improper governmental conduct or crime.
+That a NEW SECTION be added to chapter 3-6C: Each state agency shall adopt a written policy on reporting improper governmental conduct and crime and submitting records evidencing the improper governmental conduct or crime.
 Each state agency shall notify and inform state employees of the obligations and protections set forth in the provisions of sections 1, 3, and 4 of this Act.
-Costian C. That a NEW SECTION has added to sharter 2.60.
 Section 6.
 That a NEW SECTION be added to chapter 3-6C: The attorney general shall provide information to the Government Operations and Audit Committee, on an annual basis, regarding the number of reports received pursuant to sections 3 and 4 of this Act and the disposition of each report.
+Section 7.
+That a NEW SECTION be added to chapter 3-6C: It is an affirmative defense to a prosecution under section 3 of this Act that the reporter or supervisor: (1) Reasonably believed the required report was made by another individual; (2) Was unaware that a conflict of interest existed; or (3) Reasonably believed the conflict of interest was authorized pursuant to § 5-18A- 17.2 or 5-18A-17.3.